Installation

 3. Set up your ROS 2 workspace

-This currently requires cloning the Crazyflie firmware and building the Python bindings manually.
+This currently requires cloning the Crazyflie firmware of the latest tested release (2025.02) and building the Python bindings manually.
 In a separate folder (not part of your ROS 2 workspace!),

 First follow the instructions to build the python bindings from the bitcraze website.
 Afterwards, make sure that the bindings can be found in the python path: